 In March 2016, the School District entered into an operating lease for computer equipment that is being used by students.
 The lease requires three annual payments of approximately \$475,000.
-The School District has made the first payment; the last two payments are scheduled for May 2017 and 2018.
+The School District has made the first two payments with the last payment scheduled for May 2018.